Premises Liability Attorneys in Dayton

 Common examples of premises liability cases include:

-Staircase Accidents — Caused by lifted up or torn carpeting, loose banisters or safety railings, broken steps, loose board or crumbling infrastructure
+- Staircase accidents: Caused by lifted or torn carpeting, loose banisters or safety railings, broken steps, loose board, or crumbling infrastructure.

-Accidents Arising From Improper Maintenance — Including failing to replace light bulbs, install proper lighting, repair electrical or mechanical problems, replace batteries in smoke detectors and more
+- Accidents caused by improper maintenance: Including failing to replace light bulbs, install proper lighting, repair electrical or mechanical problems, replace batteries in smoke detectors, and more.

-Failure to Hire Sufficient Security — Which can result in assaults that can leave a victim seriously or fatally injured
+- Failure to hire sufficient security: Results in assaults that can leave a victim seriously or fatally injured.

 There is a common misconception among many people that premises liability cases, in particular slip-and-fall cases, provide millions of dollars in compensation to unqualified victims.
-The fact is, however, that premises liability cases provide an amount of money appropriate to the situation; enough to compensate the victim for his or her medical bills, lost wages and loss of enjoyment of life.
+The fact is, however, that premises liability cases provide an amount of money appropriate to the situation; enough to compensate the victim for medical bills, lost wages, and loss of enjoyment of life.